 Course of Study

-Students are taught scientific-mathematical and engineering fundamentals from the fields of statics, strength of materials, geotechnics, structural engineering, structural design and hydromechanics.
+- Students are taught scientific-mathematical and engineering fundamentals in the fields of statics, strength of materials, geotechnics, structural engineering, structural design and hydromechanics.
 They possess the skills for the graphic design of structures and the professional implementation in CAD drawings and 3D building models.
 They can describe business and economic contexts and summarise the legal principles of building law.
 They can describe important processes in the construction process and carry out construction, dimensioning and calculation with common building materials (steel, concrete, wood, masonry, etc.).
+Graduates have application-ready knowledge for the design and implementation of engineering structures and for applications in urban water management and recycling management.
+They can establish urban planning connections from the building to the city and build sustainably.

-The degree programme is offered in German and can only be started in the winter semester.
+- The degree programme is offered in German and can only be started in the winter semester.

 Teaching and learning forms